redfish4ktc/maven-soapui-extension-plugin/README.md

 **Mid term**

 * improve the ```mock-as-war``` goal for generating war from [mock services](https://github.com/redfish4ktc/maven-soapui-extension-plugin/wiki/MockAsWarGoal).
 See [opened issues](https://github.com/redfish4ktc/maven-soapui-extension-plugin/issues?labels=goal%3A%3Amock-as-war&milestone=&page=1&state=open)
+* have a specific implementation for the ```security-test``` goal and implement improvements.
+See [opened issues](https://github.com/redfish4ktc/maven-soapui-extension-plugin/issues?labels=goal%3A%3Asecurity-test&milestone=&page=1&state=open)

 **Long term**

+* found a way to make report generation work without having a SoapUI installation (PRO feature)
+* add a goal to export wsdl interface from a SoapUI project
 * does not rely on SmartBear maven plugin